-Optical mark recognition (OMR) is the process of reading and storing human-handled data (dots, dashes, circes etc.) into the computer system.
-It is working based on a "Law of reflection" principle - OMR scanners use it's sensors to detect marked areas on the paper surveys - marked areas will reflect less light than the blank pages.
-For its 99% accuracy and ability to handle thousands of paper documents per hour (depending of the quality of the scanner) OMR is being widely used in offices, schools and universities since 1960s till this day.
+Optical mark recognition (OMR) is the process of reading and storing human-handled data (dots, dashes, circles, etc.) into the computer system.
+It is working based on a "Law of reflection" principle - OMR scanners use its sensors to detect marked areas on the paper surveys - marked areas will reflect less light than the blank pages.
+For its 99% accuracy and ability to handle thousands of paper documents per hour (depending on the quality of the scanner) OMR is being widely used in offices, schools and universities since the 1960s to this day.

 Other types of recognition often confused with OMR includes OCR (Optical Character Recognition) and ICR (Intelligent Character Recognition).
-OCR reads machine printed characters and is widely used in finance, health care sectors and government agencies.
-In the other hand, ICR reads handwritten characters using digital signal processing softwares which compares text with data stored in database.
-Most of the ICR systems has a self-learning system - neutral network which automatically updates database when new characters or handwriting styles are introduced.
+OCR reads machine-printed characters and is widely used in finance, health care sectors, and government agencies.
+On the other hand, ICR reads handwritten characters using digital signal processing software which compares the text with data stored in the database.
+Most of the ICR systems have a self-learning system-neutral network that automatically updates the database when new characters or handwriting styles are introduced.
 It has a great accuracy exceeding 98% and does not require manual data entry.